-A thrombin time may be ordered by itself or along with a combination of other tests when a person has bleeding or clotting episodes, experiences recurrent miscarriages, or has unexplained prolonged results on primary coagulation tests such as prothrombin time (PT) or partial thromboplastin time (PTT).
+A thrombin time may be ordered by itself or along with a combination of other tests when you have bleeding or clotting episodes, experience recurrent miscarriages, or have unexplained prolonged results on primary coagulation tests such as prothrombin time (PT) or partial thromboplastin time (PTT).

-This test may be ordered when a health practitioner suspects that a person may have a disorder associated with decreased or dysfunctional fibrinogen.
+This test may be ordered when your healthcare practitioner suspects that you may have a disorder associated with decreased or dysfunctional fibrinogen.
 However, as mentioned previously, the functional fibrinogen assay (with or without a fibrinogen antigen assay) has largely replaced thrombin time for evaluating fibrinogen.

-A thrombin time may sometimes be ordered when heparin contamination of a sample is suspected or when a person is receiving heparin therapy, although these uses have declined.
+A thrombin time may sometimes be ordered when heparin contamination of a sample is suspected or when you are receiving heparin therapy, although these uses have declined.

-Significantly prolonged thrombin times are most commonly found when there is contamination of the blood sample by the anticoagulant heparin, direct thrombin inhibitor, and may be seen with heparin-like substances and inhibitors (e.g., fibrinogen/fibrin degradation products).
-Contamination can occur when a person is on heparin therapy and/or when heparin is used as a periodic flushing agent to keep intravenous catheters from clotting.
+Significantly prolonged thrombin times are most commonly found when there is contamination of the blood sample by the anticoagulant heparin, direct thrombin inhibitor (such as dabigatran), and may be seen with heparin-like substances and inhibitors (e.g., fibrinogen/fibrin degradation products).
+Contamination can occur when you are on heparin therapy and/or when heparin is used as a periodic flushing agent to keep intravenous catheters from clotting.

 A prolonged thrombin time may indicate decreased fibrinogen level (hypofibrinogenemia or afibrinogenemia) and/or abnormal fibrinogen function (dysfibrinogenemia).
 Conditions such as disseminated intravascular coagulation (DIC) or abnormal fibrinolysis impair fibrin formation and can also lead to a prolonged thrombin time, as can conditions such as end stage liver disease or malnutrition.